 Registration: The training is for the staff of Catholic Charities and other community-based organizations with IRS 501(c)(3) status, and attorneys and legal staff of private law offices.
-If you are registering as staff of a community-based organization, you must fax a copy of your IRS 501(c)(3) letter designating your agency as a nonprofit entity to CLINIC at 415-394-8696 to the attention of Chris Ozaki.
+If you are registering as staff of a community-based organization, you must fax a copy of your IRS 501(c)(3) letter designating your agency as a nonprofit entity to CLINIC at (301) 565-4824 to the attention of Jon Braswell.
 Your registration will be confirmed upon receipt of this letter.
 If you are an attorney, please include your state bar number.
 Payment is by credit card only.

 Please be sure to register under the correct category and for the correct training.
 All registration changes or cancellations are subject to an administrative charge of $70.00.
 Please note that CLINIC can only issue refunds for an e-learning course until one week prior to the first day of the training.

-Space is limited..
-The deadline for registration is November 2, 2011, or sooner if registration is filled.
-For registration information contact Andres Abella at email@example.com.
+Space is limited.
+The deadline for registration is October 30, 2014 or sooner if registration is filled.
+For registration information contact Jon Braswell at email@example.com

-CLE: CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) trainings.
-E-learning participants are eligible to claim 1.5 hours of MCLE credits per webinar for the webinar component of our e-learning immigration law courses.
+CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) trainings.
+California attorneys participating in this course are eligible to claim CLE credit based on the number of webinars attended or viewed in this course, to a maximum of 6 hours.
 If you are an attorney licensed in another state, please check with your state bar to determine whether this training qualifies for MCLE credit.